please dont rip this site

-There are several basic methods for interfacing Keypads to microcontrollers
+There are several basic methods for interfacing Keypads to microcontrollers or computers:

 (Thanks to Stef Mientki for these nice pictures)